 Mongabay Kids: What was the process of writing One Plastic Bag like?
 How did you do your research and how long did it take to complete the book?

 Miranda: From the time I was handed that recycled plastic bag purse until the book came out was a twelve-year span of my life!

 I’ve traveled to The Gambia five times, three of which were specifically spent with Isatou and the women of Njau.

 I conducted interviews with the women in person, but also over other forms of communication in between trips.
 I took a video camera, notebook, and felt like Isatou’s shadow for long stretches of time.

 We’ve come to know each other quite well.
 I wrote about 31 total drafts or revisions of the story.

-Doug Beetle: If a young person sees an environmental issue or an inspiring person that they want to write a story about, what is your advice on how to get started doing that?
+Mongabay Kids: If a young person has an environmental issue or an inspiring person that they want to write a story about, what is your advice on how to get started?